![]() |

 - Invoice Quickly

-Waiting days, or even weeks, to invoice is shown to increase the time it takes to get paid.
+Waiting days, or even weeks, to invoice is often increases the time it takes to get paid.

 - Vet Potential Clients and Partners